 How has it been achieved?

 The creation of the prototype can be divided into two parts.
-In the first part we research many different navigation methods and their used parameters.
-Based on those we choose a number of navigation methods we wanted to implement and created a concept and idea how we imagined them to be implemented.
-The second part covers the implementation and various self-tests on a weekly basis to create the prototype for the chosen navigation methods.
+In the first part we researched many different navigation methods and their used parameters.
+Based on those we chose certain navigation methods to implement and created a concept and idea how we imagined them to be implemented.
+The second part covers the implementation to create the prototype for the chosen navigation methods.

 Regarding the technical aspects, we used the game engine UnrealEngine 4 and the virtual reality device HTC Vive.